vipinmadhav90/webapp/README.md

 ## Getting Started

-This is a simple Python REST application Allows users to post messages, search messages, delete messages and also to list all existing messages.
+This is a simple Python REST application allows users to post messages, search messages, delete messages and also to list all existing messages.
 This also identifies if the message is a Palindrome or not.
 App is setup using Flask, it is a web framework written in Python.

 ### Prerequisites